makrai/notes/zimmermann11-modeltheo-sem.md

 785

-Generalised replacements may now be put to use to substitute material models by structurally identical set-theoretic objects.
-If M = (U, F) and M̃ = ( U % , F % ) are formal models, a bijection ρ from U to Ũ is called a model-isomorphism (from M to M̃ ) just in case F̃ (A) = ρ τ(A) (F(A)), whenever A∈N L .
+* Generalised replacements may now be put to use to substitute material models by structurally identical set-theoretic objects.
+  If M = (U, F) and M̃ = ( U % , F % ) are formal models, a bijection ρ from U
+  to Ũ is called a model-isomorphism (from M to M̃ ) just in case F̃ (A) = ρ τ(A) (F(A)), whenever A∈N L .
 If there exists a model-isomorphism from M to M̃, M is said to be isomorphic to M̃ – in symbols: M ≅ M̃.
-Obviously this relational concept is refl exive as well as symmetric and transitive.
+Obviously this relational concept is reflexive as well as symmetric and transitive.
 Clearly, even if two models are isomorphic, not every bijection between their domains is an isomorphism; but in general there exists more than one isomorphism between them.

 Given a formal model M = (U,F) and any bijection ρ from U to a set U* of the same cardinality, there exists a formal model M* = (U*, F*) such that ρ is a model-